Kynot54/python-review/README.md

 # Python Review Table of Contents

+- Official Documentation and DSA Review in Python

-# Order of Python Modules when Looking Back over It:
+## Order of Python Modules when Looking Back over It:

 1. operators.py
 2. print.py